fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 possibilities of using various operating systems running as DLME that will perform the same function.

+Also it should be possible to launch minimal OS from an already running target OS, this is called late launch as opposed to early launch described above.
+Minimal OS would communicate with Fobnail Token, perform attestation in order to determine platform state, and then hand the control back to the main OS.
+Currently, only early launch will be supported, late launch is planned as a future improvement.

 ## OS requirements

 We pay attention to the drivers supported by each OS.
 We need the following